Map of an Englishman

 2004.
 Etching, Sheet: 44 1/8 x 59 1/16" (112.1 x 150 cm)

-To make Map of an Englishman, Perry used the traditional techniques of etching and photogravure and borrowed the style and lettering of 16th- and 17th-century cartography.
-But instead of locations, this map depicts behaviors and psychological states, including bodies of water named Psychopath and Delirium and landmarks named Happiness, Cliché, Spit, and Bad Manners.
-The landforms resemble the two halves of the brain, with a left and right side.
-Perry said, “I tended to put the darker, more subconscious things on the bottom right, because that’s where they are in the brain.”1
+To make Map of an Englishman, Grayson Perry used the traditional printmaking techniques of etching and photogravure and borrowed the style and lettering of 16th- and 17th-century cartography.
+But instead of locations, his map depicts behaviors and psychological states, including bodies of water named Psychopath and Delirium and landmarks named Happiness, Cliché, Spit, and Bad Manners.
+Its central landforms resemble the left and right halves of the brain.
+Perry explained that he “tended to put the darker, more subconscious things on the bottom right, because that’s where they are in the brain.”1

 In printmaking, the flat surface onto which the design is etched, engraved, or otherwise applied.